google/WebFundamentals/src/content/en/tools/chrome-devtools/remote-debugging/local-server.md

 from a web server on your development machine that is using a custom domain.

-For example, suppose that your site uses a third-party JavaScript library that only works on the whitelisted domain `chrome.devtools`.
+For example, suppose that your site uses a third-party JavaScript library that only works on the allow-listed domain `chrome.devtools`.
 So, you create an entry in your `hosts` file on your development machine to map this domain to `localhost` (i.e. `127.0.0.1 chrome.devtools`).
 After setting up custom domain mapping and port forwarding, you'll be able to view the site on your Android device at the URL `chrome.devtools`.

 ### Set up port forwarding to proxy server

 To map a custom domain you must run a proxy server on your development machine.
 Examples of proxy servers are [Charles][charles], [Squid][squid], and [Fiddler][fiddler].

 To set up port forwarding to a proxy:

 1. Run the proxy server and note the port that it's using. **Note**: The proxy server and your web server must run on different ports.
 1. Set up [port forwarding](#port-forwarding) to your Android device.
 For the **local address** field, enter `localhost:` followed by the port that your proxy server is running on.
 For example, if it's running on port `8000`, then you would enter `localhost:8000`.
 In the **device port** field enter the number that you want your Android device to listen on, such as `3333`.

 [charles]: http://www.charlesproxy.com/